-During the medieval times, Europe was dominated by feudalism.
+During medieval times, Europe was dominated by feudalism.
 This system of feudalism was essential for a stable working of the state since the feudal lords, known as nobles, were installed by the king to act as his loyal servants.

 In normal circumstances, the lord of the manor had absolute power over the affairs of the estate.
 But in his absence, the medieval lady of the manor would look after the affairs of the estate and resolve any disputes.

 The daily life of a medieval lady would start at dawn with the commencement of the mass where she would be assisted by her maids.
 After meals she could spend time in the company of other ladies and maids to discuss tournaments, marriages, and literature.

-In the absence of her husband – the medieval lord- , her daily life would change and she would be expected to take care of the estate.
+In the absence of her husband the medieval lord, her daily life would change and she would be expected to take care of the estate.
 In her free time, a medieval lady could indulge in embroidery, reading, or dancing.

 In this painting, several medieval ladies are shown to be relaxing in a beautiful garden.
-Some of them are reading, some berry-picking, some engaged in music and other activities.
+Some of them are reading, some are berry-picking, and some are engaged in music and other activities.
 These were also among the pastimes of a medieval lady.

-Additionally, she also supervised the education of the upper class girls.
+Additionally, she also supervised the education of upper-class girls.
 In the absence of the lord of the manor, the status of a medieval lady would increase as she would be actively managing the affairs of the estate.

 A medieval lady of higher nobility lived in a castle and had a room or a section reserved for her where she was accompanied by her maids.
-The lower nobility lived in manor houses in villages which were constructed at a short distance from the residences of the common people.
+The lower nobility lived in manor houses in villages that were constructed at a short distance from the residences of the common people.

 During the late medieval times, more fashionable clothes were adopted and tight-fitting garments and low necklines became common.
-Other important elements of a medieval lady’s dress included corset, surcoat, girdle, hose, bonnet, and others.
+Other important elements of a medieval lady’s dress included a corset, surcoats, girdles, hose, bonnet, and others.

-During the medieval times, a medieval lady had a very important status in society.
+During medieval times, a medieval lady had a very important status in society.
 She was second to the lord of the manor and also looked after the affairs of the estate in his absence.